 The Fund aims to provide income with the opportunity for long-term capital growth.
 The Fund invests primarily in a mix of assets including: bonds (contracts to repay borrowed money which typically pay interest at fixed times), the shares of companies and related derivatives (financial contracts whose value is linked to the price of an underlying asset).
-Normally, exposure to shares of companies will be no more than 40% of the value of the Fund.
+Normally the Fund will invest no more than 40% of its value in the shares of companies.